inasafe/inasafe-doc/docs/source/user-docs/getting_involved.rst

 .. note:: We have strict requirements that all code submitted to
    |project_name| is compliant with high
-   :doc:`/developer-docs/coding_standards` and is continually tested by a comprehensive regression testing system.
+   coding_standards and is continually tested by a comprehensive regression testing system.
    We have this requirement in place to ensure a good experience for our users and to ensure that users can have confidence in the results produced